MN312001/Play-Integrity/README.md

 - Certified Google Play Store repair

-- Restored support for Android 8.1 to 14
+- Restored support for Android 8.1 to 15

 - This version only supports Zygisk (Magisk 20.4+ and newer).

+- This version only supports Zygisk-Next (APatch + Kernal SU).

 - Communication